ctoicqtao/nano-banana-mcp-azure-blob/README.md

 ## 🔧 For Other MCP Clients

-If you're using a different MCP client, you can configure nano-banana-mcp using any of these methods:
+If you're using a different MCP client, you can configure nano-banana-mcp-azure-blob using any of these methods:

 ### Configuration Methods